Steam – Condensate

 A successful steam trap station management program can identify defective steam valves, steam traps, strainer failures, and blowdown valve failures.
 Additionally, with this documentation and knowledge, the amount of energy and emission impacts for each steam valve or steam trap failure can be calculated.

-A steam trap station failure rate must be below 3% annually.
+With today’s energy costs and demand for production reliability, it is extremely important to have a pro-active steam trap station management program included with the overall steam system management program.
 To achieve a reliable steam trap station system, root cause analysis has to be part of the program.
 We can no longer accept failures of more than 3% with steam trap station components.

 How do we start with a survey and how does it work?